InabaTatsuro/papers/README.md

 - Let the node have nodes information in other measures by updating iteratively

 ### Survey
+Data Collection in Music Generation Training Sets: A Critical Analysis [ISMIR23, [#45](https://github.com/InabaTatsuro/papers/issues/45)]
+- Analysis of all datasets used to train Automatic Music Generation (AMG) models presented at the last 10 editions of ISMIR
+- Discussed ethics and suggested the way to collect or use the dataset for AMG training

 A Survey on Deep Learning for Symbolic Music Generation [[ACM23/8](https://dl.acm.org/doi/abs/10.1145/3597493)][[#25](https://github.com/InabaTatsuro/papers/issues/25)]

 A Survey of AI Music Generation Tools and Models [[Zhu+, 23/8](https://arxiv.org/abs/2308.12982)][[#12](https://github.com/InabaTatsuro/papers/issues/12)]